Special Use Permits

-Please review the Superintendents Compendium for guidance on your proposed activity prior to submitting a special use permit application.
-Individuals or organizations interested in applying for a special use permit may first call the park at (505-425-8025), to discuss the possibility.
+Please review the Superintendent's Compendium for guidance on your proposed activity prior to submitting a special use permit application.
+Individuals or organizations interested in applying for a special use permit may first call the park at (505-425-8025) to discuss the possibility.
 If you are not familiar with Fort Union National Monument, a preliminary visit is advisable.
 The location where the event is to take place needs to be determined before a permit is issued.
 There may be special restrictions in the area that could limit access.

-If an applicant wishes to proceed, they must fill out the Application for a Special Use Permit and send to the park to the attention of the Superintendent.
-Unless requested use is an exercise of a First Amendment right, applications must be accompanied by a non-refundable, $100.00 check made out to "The National Park Service."
+If an applicant wishes to proceed, they must fill out the Application for a Special Use Permit and send it to the park to the attention of the Superintendent.
+Unless requested use is an exercise of a First Amendment right, applications must be accompanied by a non-refundable $100.00 check made out to "The National Park Service."

 If approved, a Special Use Permit will be sent to the applicant, along with a Hold Harmless Clause.
 Both must be signed and returned to the Superintendent before the permit approval is final.

-Some Permit limitations
+Some Permit Limitations